 - Mumps is uncommon in developed countries, including Australia, due to the widespread use of mumps vaccines, which are available for free through the National Immunisation Program.

-- Mumps is contagious, so people caring for someone with mumps should practise strict hygiene.
-For example, wash hands frequently, particularly before handling, preparing or eating food.
+- Mumps is contagious, so if you are caring for someone with mumps, make sure you practise strict hygiene.
+For example, wash your hands frequently, particularly before handling, preparing or eating food.

 This page has been produced in consultation with and approved by: